 The Essence of MENA Water Wars:

-The first category is the ‘hydro-political’ conflicts, where countries with natural control over the water resource use their geographic advantage to stress targeted countries into producing a certain political or diplomatic reaction that enhances the geopolitical or military objectives of the offender country.
-A good example on this is the current Euphrates-Tigris conflict between Turkey and the Kurds in northern Iraq and Syria.
-Another interesting example is the decades-long conflict over the Jordan River between Israel and Arab neighbors.
+The first category is the ‘hydro-political’ conflicts, where countries with natural control over the water resources use their geographic advantage to stress targeted countries into producing a certain political or diplomatic reaction that enhances the geopolitical or military objectives of the offender country.
+A good example of this is the current Euphrates-Tigris conflict between Turkey and the Kurds in northern Iraq and Syria.
+Another interesting example is the decades-long conflict over the Jordan River between Israel and its Arab neighbors.

 The second category is ‘hydro-energy’ conflicts.
 They are the conflicts initiated in water basins, in pursuit of the energy resources embedded in or generated by the power of these waters.
-A prominent live example on this is the conflict over maritime zones demarcation in the Aegean and the eastern Mediterranean between Turkey, Greece, and Cyprus.
+A prominent live example of this is the conflict over maritime zone demarcation in the Aegean and the eastern Mediterranean between Turkey, Greece, and Cyprus.
 Another important case to monitor, in this regard, is the growing conflict over the Blue Nile River between Ethiopia, Sudan, and Egypt.
-However, the Nile River conflict is a bitter fit for the hydro-political category as we will explain in more details below.
+However, the Nile River conflict is a bitter fit for the hydro-political category as we will explain in more detail below.

-To understand the complexity of hydro-political and hydro-energy wars and the threat they pause to the MENA region, let’s zoom in the map on Egypt, which is currently stuck between two hydro battles that are defining the future of the Middle East.
-One of them is at the north, where the century-old conflict in the eastern Mediterranean between Turkey, Greece, and Cyprus has been boiling for a while.
+To understand the complexity of hydro-political and hydro-energy wars and the threat they pose to the MENA region, let’s zoom in on the map of Egypt, which is currently stuck between two hydro battles that are defining the future of the Middle East.
+One of them is in the north, where the century-old conflict in the eastern Mediterranean between Turkey, Greece, and Cyprus has been boiling for a while.
 The other one is in the south, where a potential war between Egypt, Sudan, and Ethiopia is currently brewing.

-Egypt’s forced involvement into the Mediterranean conflict pushed Arab Gulf countries, like Saudi Arabia, United Arab Emirates (UAE), and Qatar to diplomatically and militarily intervene.
-Saudi Arabia and UAE took the side of Greece, in an effort to deter the Turkish threat on the security and sovereignty of Arab countries, particularly Libya.
-Several military and naval exercises were conducted between Greece, Saudi Arabia, and UAE, which Turkey found offensive.
+Egypt’s forced involvement in the Mediterranean conflict pushed Arab Gulf countries, like Saudi Arabia, United Arab Emirates (UAE), and Qatar to diplomatically and militarily intervene.
+Saudi Arabia and UAE took the side of Greece, to deter the Turkish threat to the security and sovereignty of Arab countries, particularly Libya.
+Several military and naval exercises were conducted between Greece, Saudi Arabia, and the UAE, which Turkey found offensive.
 On the flip side, Qatar intervened in the Mediterranean conflict in support of its ally Turkey and also to challenge Saudi and UAE due to diplomatic tensions that separated them for about four years.
-The role played by Arab countries in the Mediterranean conflict did not only alter its outcomes, but also enhanced the military capabilities and reshaped geopolitical coalitions of the Arabs with European and north African countries.
-In January 2021, Saudi, UAE, and Egypt reconciled with Qatar under Al-Ula Declaration.
-This also encouraged the start of rapprochement effort between Turkey and Egypt.
+The role played by Arab countries in the Mediterranean conflict did not only alter its outcomes but also enhanced the military capabilities and reshaped geopolitical coalitions of the Arabs with European and North African countries.
+In January 2021, Saudi, UAE, and Egypt reconciled with Qatar under the Al-Ula Declaration.
+This also encouraged the start of a rapprochement effort between Turkey and Egypt.
 When actualized, Turkey-Egypt cooperation may change the entire balance in the Mediterranean conflict, for decades to come.

 Simultaneously, in the south, Egypt is directly involved in a fast-growing conflict with Ethiopia over the Grand Ethiopian Renaissance Dam (GERD), which was illegally built in 2010.
-Ironically, Turkey and Arab Gulf countries, especially Saudi Arabia, have an influence on this critical conflict that affects, not only the immediate security of eastern African countries, but also the global trade movement, which depends on the Red Sea.
+Ironically, Turkey and Arab Gulf countries, especially Saudi Arabia, influence this critical conflict that affects, not only the immediate security of eastern African countries but also the global trade movement, which depends on the Red Sea.